Model-X Change-Point Detection of Conditional Distribution: Real Data Application

 \section{Real Data Application}

+\paragraph{Beijing Air Quality Data.} In this section, we apply the proposed methods to two real-world datasets.
+The first dataset is the Beijing Air Quality Dataset (2010--2014), originally analyzed in \citet{BeijingPollute}.
+The data record continuous hourly climate and air pollution measurements from \textit{January 1, 2010} to \textit{December 31, 2014}, including PM2.5 concentration, temperature, atmospheric pressure, wind direction, wind speed, and precipitation conditions.

+The original study investigated the response relationship between PM2.5 and environmental variables, aiming to establish a stable pollution classification standard.
+Building upon this, we analyze whether the conditional dependency of PM2.5 on other meteorological factors (e.g., wind direction, speed, and precipitation) exhibits structural changes over time---potentially associated with major environmental policies, seasonal transitions, or shifts in residential behavior.

+According to the referenced study, two major environmental transition events are of particular interest: (i) the annual winter heating season, which substantially increases PM2.5 levels and alters the impact of environmental variables; and (ii) the APEC Summit (Nov 8--11, 2014), during which a series of stringent pollution-control policies were implemented (e.g., \textit{Beijing Air Quality Assurance Plan for APEC 2014}), significantly reducing PM2.5 concentration.

+Under a nominal significance level of \( \alpha = 0.05 \), our model identify statistically significant change points. displays the estimated test statistic \( D_t \), where four major peaks---corresponding to potential change points---are observed at \textit{Oct 11, 2010}, \textit{Jan 20, 2012}, \textit{Jan 24, 2013}, and \textit{Feb 27, 2014}.
+These dates align closely with the onset or end of each winter heating period, consistent with the findings in the original study.
+When examining the top ten detected points, we observe that the algorithm sensitively captures the seasonal transition intervals including 2010.10.11--2011.02.24, 2011.10.10--2012.01.20, 2013.01.24--2013.03.18 and 2013.10.29--2014.02.27.
+The official Beijing heating season spans \textit{Nov 15 to Mar 15}, with minor yearly adjustments based on temperature, showing strong agreement with our detection results.

+Moreover, our model identifies another distinct change point on \textit{Oct 26, 2014}, corresponding precisely to the APEC Summit period (Nov 8--11, 2014), during which strict pollution-control measures---including traffic restrictions and factory shutdowns---were enforced.
+This further validates the effectiveness and interpretability of our method in detecting policy-driven environmental changes.

-In this section, we apply the developed methods to real-world electronic health records (EHR) data drawn from the Duke University Health System via the Duke Clinical Research Datamart, including all emergency department (ED) visits in $2022$.
+\paragraph{Duke Electronic Health Records Data.} We also apply the developed methods to real-world electronic health records (EHR) data drawn from the Duke University Health System via the Duke Clinical Research Datamart, including all emergency department (ED) visits in $2022$.
 The outcome of interest is a binary variable indicating whether a visit results in inpatient admission to the hospital.
 The predictors include demographic variables (age, sex, race), vital signs (pulse rate, systolic blood pressure, diastolic blood pressure, oxygen saturation, temperature, respiration rate), and selected comorbidities (local tumor, metastatic tumor, diabetes with complications, diabetes without complications, and renal disease), defined according to ICD codes.

 EDs operate in a dynamic clinical environment, and there can be a seasonal model shift in these data—for instance, higher ED visits leading to hospitalization during peak influenza season \citep{Menec2003}.
 Thus, our goal is to determine whether the proposed MEND algorithm can detect temporal shifts of this nature.
 We randomly selected a subsample of $n=1,000$ observations from the full cohort.
 To avoid possible multiple change points within a single year, we further restricted our analysis to data collected from April through December $2022$.